 The internet gives people the false impression that they can become experts quickly on any subject, including the law.
 Sadly, this paves the way for gross misunderstanding of laws and statutes, and a victim’s rights after an accident resulting in personal injury.

-Whether you were injured in an automobile accident or you tripped and fell at the grocery store, be sure you are not giving into these misconceptions and inaccurate legal tips.
+Whether you were injured in an automobile accident, motorcycle crash or you tripped and fell at the grocery store, be sure you are not giving into these misconceptions and inaccurate legal tips.
 Otherwise, you might compromise your case.

 The 7 Worst Pieces of Legal Advice (and What You Should Know Instead)

 After an injury, turn to an attorney that works specifically in injury claims.
 You do not want to hire an attorney operating under the “jack of all trades, but master of none” principle.
 Otherwise, you might hire an attorney that is not as well-versed in the latest injury statutes and procedure.

 Also, consider the seven most incorrect pieces of legal advice given (including some by attorneys), and the truth:

 - Start an injury journal.
 Yes, writing everything down about your injury is important, but only if you can keep up with it.
 If you start an injury journal but stop, the insurance company might assume that you were not in enough pain to document further.

 - You must have a personal witness there for the insurance’s medical examination.
 The independent medical examination (IME) is conducted by a physician of the insurance company’s choice.
 While your attorney can be present in the waiting room, you do not need a personal witness in the examination room.
 In fact, the physician is likely to ask them to wait outside.
 A witness intrudes on the doctor’s ability to take care of you or examine you properly, which might work against you.

 - Tape record your conversation with the IME doctor secretly.
 Never record anyone.
 Not only would you be breaking the law for recording someone without their consent, but doing so will not prove anything.